ESPersonnel/phase-1-project/README.md

-# Phase 1 Project
+# Phase 1 Project: Skye Weather

-This is the phase 1 project of the course.

-    []: # Language: javascript
-    []: # Path: ./src/index.js
+    Languages: HTML, CSS & Javascript

-## Skye Weather
+## Description

-A Web application that displays the current weather for a user-defined location.
+A web application that displays the current weather for a user-defined location.

 This application uses the OpenWeatherMap API to retrieve the current weather.

-Some of the deliverables of this project are:

 ## Deliverables